Hyperhidrosis Medication: What Are Your Options?

 3. Anticholinergics

 Anticholinergics have been found to successfully treat hyperhidrosis in some patients.
-This class of drugs was originally designed for other ailments like chronic obstructive pulmonary disorder and overactive bladder.
+This class of drugs was originally designed for other ailments like chronic obstructive pulmonary disorder and an overactive bladder.

 Anticholinergics work by blocking acetylcholine, which is a chemical messenger that sets off involuntary muscle movements and various bodily functions, like sweating.
 Because anticholinergics don’t target one specific area of the body, they work by decreasing sweat from the entire body.